 Create a Budget and Financial Projections

 You can’t start a business in any industry without money, and you’ll definitely need a sizeable amount of money to get a cannabis license.
-For example, licensing fees and applications fees can be thousands and thousands of dollars.
-The amount varies depending on the type of license you want to get, but you’ll need a significant amount of money on hand to start your business and to keep it running until you can generate revenue and profits.
+For example, licensing fees and applications fees can be thousands or hundreds of thousands of dollars.
+The amount varies depending on the state and the type of license you want to get, but you’ll need a significant amount of money on hand to start your business and to keep it running until you can generate revenue and profits.
+For example, many states require significant annual payments to keep your license once you get it.

 Therefore, develop a budget that includes things like rental/leasing costs, licensing costs, employee salaries and benefits, security, utilities, supplies, and anything else you’ll need to pay for.
 Work with a financial expert (or bring one onto your team) who understands the cannabis industry and can help you create realistic financial projections.